victoriansage/cartoonizing/README.md

-# cartoonizing
+# Image clustering
-Cartoonizing images using clustering
+Reducing colors in images using k-means clustering.